criteo/consul-templaterb/README.md

 more power with the generation of templates and more performance.

-Consul Template uses Go templates which is very limited in its set of features is quite limited: it is complicated to sort, apply real transformations using code and even interact with the OS (ex: get the current date, format timestamps...).
+Consul Template uses Go templates which is very limited in its set of
+features: it is complicated to sort, apply real transformations using code and even interact with the OS (ex: get the current date, format timestamps...).